 For the purpose of meeting the aeronautical experience requirements for a PPL, CPL or an instrument rating, cross-country flight is time acquired during a flight (a) That includes a point of landing that was at least a straight-line distance of more than 50 nautical miles from the original point of departure.

 Yes.
-As a private pilot you can subscribe to and advertise on Wingly, a site platform that allows general aviation pilots to share the aircraft rental costs and this will significantly subsidize your hour building programme.
-One of the advantages of flying from Palma de Mallorca, a thriving tourist island year round, especially in summer, is the huge demand for flight sharing to neighbouring Balearic islands including Ibiza and to mainland Spain, particularly Barcelona and Valencia, even up to the UK and Germany.
-Try your luck, advertise and see who signs up.
+As a private pilot you can subscribe to and advertise on Wingly, a platform site that allows general aviation pilots to share the aircraft rental costs and this will significantly subsidize your hour building programme.
+One of the advantages of flying from Palma de Mallorca, a thriving tourist island year-round, especially in summer, is the huge demand for flight sharing to neighbouring Balearic islands including Ibiza and to mainland Spain, particularly Alicante, Valencia and Barcelona, even up to France, the UK and Germany.
+Try your luck, advertise, and see who signs up.

 Safety when flying must always be your first priority.
 When it comes to flight sharing, Fly EPT Spain promotes the safety of cost shared flights and supports EASA’s Safety Charter for non-commercial general aviation, which you can read here.

-Nearest Airports from Binissalem Aerodrome, Palma de Mallorca, Spain
+Nearest Airports from Son Bonet Airport (LESB), Palma de Mallorca, Spain

 Departure | Destination | Distance | Destination Notes |